hapticssymposium-org/hs2026/site/content/presenting/work-in-progress.md

 ## Final Submission

 All accepted WIP Papers will appear in this year’s Haptics Symposium proceedings, which will be electronically distributed at the conference, but will not be submitted to IEEE Xplore.
-The authors of accepted WIP Papers will be asked to prepare a final version of their paper, a 100-word abstract, and a final version of the optional video.
+The authors of accepted WIP Papers will be asked to prepare a final version of their paper, the 100-word abstract, and a final version of the optional video.

 # Presenting at the Conference